 It often seems as if doubt can only grow; it so rarely seems to shrink.
 But actually, it's constantly growing and shrinking and changing shape.
 As with knowledge itself, each time you find an answer, some uncertainties die.
 But each time you find an answer, new questions will arise about the assumptions you operate under.
 There will new unsurenesses and wonders about where you're headed.
 You not only can live with it.
 You are doing so right now.
 And you always will.
 God loves you anyway.

 - Harness it.
 Let it drive you into territory that's more real.
 It's part of the 'growing up' that the apostle Paul wrote about.

-- trust that doubt is part of a relationship with God, no less than the one with your spouse.
-You will doubt others, yourself, and church, and God.
-You can hardly know your own thoughts, much less can you usually know the thoughts of another.
+- Understand that it's part of a real relationship with God, no less than the one with your spouse.
+You will be unsure about others, yourself, the church, and God.
+You can hardly know your own thoughts, much less can you know the thoughts of another.
 And who can be more Other than God?

 - Pray.
 Think on the Bible.
 Spend some quiet time thinking, asking, probing.
 Some doubts will go away, others will stay in place, and still others will become new beliefs.

-- Question your key doubts as much as you do your key beliefs.
+- Question your key suspicions as much as you do your key beliefs.
 Track them down to see where they would bring you.
 Most don't hold up to mental scrutiny.

-- Learn to follow through completely, even if you doubt.
+- Learn to follow through completely, even if you're uncertain or suspicious.
 That way, you will not be paralyzed into inaction.